 The legends about Marilyn frailty are only partly true.
 Although she lacked that essential inner core of strength which comes from a loving and secure chidhood,her driving ambition and determination to succeed endowed her with miraculous powers of recupuration.
 She’d taken many blows during her life and was used to suffering.
 Suffering was the base note of her existence,the foundation on which her life was built.
 And once again she wasn’t going to succumb to this latest attempt to annihilate her spirit.

 On return from Cal-Neva she placed an eight minute call to The Justice Department and spoke to Robert Kennedy.
 There is no record of the conversation, but there’s no doubt that it contributed to the growing conviction that Marilyn Monroe posed a very real danger to the President, to the Democratic party,and to the underlying power structures of the USA.

 Fueled by a burning desire to make Jack Kennedy pay for his rejection of her, Marilyn organised a theatre party in Washington DC to coincide with the opening of the Irvin Berlin musical Mr President, which was to be attended by Kennedy and the First Lady.
 She ordered a $6 000 evening gown,fully aware of the sensational press attention she would attract.

+The press were already hot on the trail,with columnists dropping heavy hints of Marilyn’s association with the Kennedy brothers.
 But the outcome arising from the revelation of a sex scandal was the least of the dangers of that time.

 In July 1962 just three weeks prior to Marilyn death, America-and thus the world-was on the brink of nuclear holocaust.
 The Soviets had constructed long range nuclear missiles on Cuban territory, aimed at coast of Florida only 100 miles across the stretch of sea dividing the island of from the mainland.